 And because each microservice is independent from the others, you can write it in the programming language that you are most expert in.
 What’s more, using containerization, you can easily scale each component up or down.
 This will help you reduce overall cost.
 This means that microservices are framework agnostic and they would be using APIs to communicate with each other.

-Microservices, done right, can improve the scalability and reliability of your software.
-It is also very easy to deploy and reuse, and changing one microservice would not necessarily affect the other microservices.
+Done right, it can improve the scalability and reliability of your software.
+It is also very easy to deploy and reuse, and changing one microservice would not necessarily affect the others.

 Each microservice would also need to be secured individually, which means that each component of your application is secure, making your application inherently protected.

 - Greater resiliency